 at Solihull Canoe Club, then membership is £40 for Juniors and £50 for

-Adults for the year up until 31st May 2022.
+Adults for the year up until 31st May 2023.
+The rate for an adult and a child from the same family is £70.
 For family membership it is £105 for a family of three, £125 for four and £140 for five or more.
 Persons who join halfway through the year get a 50% reduced rate.